 - Being overweight, despite a healthy lifestyle

 In addition to overall health issues, you may notice these specific details upon waking:

 If you think there’s a possibility you may have a sleep breathing disorder, talk to your doctor about your symptoms.
 He or she may recommend a sleep study at a sleep clinic, which is the only way to get a definitive diagnosis.
 He usual treatment for sleep apnea is the use of a continuous positive airway pressure (CPAP) machine, which is worn over the face when you sleep at night.

 However, there are other sleep solutions that a dentist can provide to help with obstructive sleep apnea and snoring.
 Some patients who find CPAP machines cumbersome and difficult to use find that an oral appliance can help them breathe better at night.
 Oral appliances change the position of the jaw very slightly, which prevents the degree of obstruction and allows proper nasal breathing to resume.

 Drs.
-Victoria Uryniak and Carson Ferris-Zeolla can help you recognize the signs of sleep breathing disorders and can help you find a solution.
-Ask about your symptoms and sleep apnea, Clinton NJ, at your next appointment.
+Victoria Uryniak and Carson Ferris Zeolla can help you recognize the signs of sleep breathing disorders and can help you find a solution.
+Ask about your symptoms at your next appointment.
 Call us at (908) 200-7007 to make an appointment.